3 tips to improve your business cash flow

 2. Control your inventory

-Your inventory can also play an important part in helping your cash flow.
-If you tie up too much of your money in inventory, it can cause cash flow problems.
+Your inventory can play an important part in helping cash flow.
+If you tie up too much of your money in unsold inventory it can cause cash flow problems.
 Prioritising is the key.
 In simple terms, keep the items you need most, not the ones you don’t.
+What are your top sellers?
 It will help you reduce your costs and lower your inventory level by carrying smaller quantities for a shorter time.
 Simply order as you need.
-Perhaps think about the value of lower priced products instead of the expensive, high dollar value items.
-The lower priced products can have a greater impact on your business.
+Perhaps think about the value of selling lower-priced products instead or less of the expensive, high dollar value items.
+The turnover of lower-priced products can have a greater impact on your business.

 3. Forecast and plan ahead